This article was first published on 10 February 2021.

 Intensive Parenting and Kiasuism

 This environment creates a great deal of stress and anxiety for children.
-An found that Singaporean students have significantly higher anxiety levels than other OECD countries.
+An Organization for Economic Cooperation and Development (OECD) study found that Singaporean students have significantly higher anxiety levels than other OECD countries.

 In modern society, there are many more possibilities in life for young people today than their grandparents’ generation.
 While more choices can be empowering, it can also be anxiety-inducing.
-There is a lot of pressure to make the right choices—from one’s school to a career path—, and research has even shown that more choices can make one less satisfied with their decision.
+There is a lot of pressure to make the right choices — from one’s school to a career path — and research has even shown that more choices can make people less satisfied with their decisions.
 It takes increased time and effort to consider a multitude of choices, and there can be regret and anxiety thinking about what-could-have-been or what you’re missing out.

-Many parents project this idea of infinite possibilities onto their children by telling their children they can do anything they put their mind to it.
-This message can be motivational, but it could also make someone feel like they’re falling short of familial expectations of what they should achieve.
+Many parents project this idea of infinite possibilities onto their children by telling their children they can do anything they put their mind to.
+This message can be motivational, but it can also make someone feel like they’re falling short of familial expectations of what they should achieve.

 A Generation Marked by Financial Crises

-It is difficult to live up to these expectations when the career trajectory of many old millennials is marked by two financial crises: The dot-com bubble, and the 2008 financial crisis.
+It is difficult to live up to these expectations when the career trajectory of many older millennials is marked by two financial crises: the 1990s dot-com bubble, and the 2008 financial crisis.
 Graduates of the 2008 financial crisis are still feeling the effects on their career.
 Graduating into a recession leads to large earning losses of up to 9 per cent of annual earnings.
-Workers who begin their career start with lower salaries and might get stuck on a downward economic trajectory.
+Workers who begin their career with lower salaries might get stuck on a downward economic trajectory.
 This doesn’t bode well for Generation Z, who is graduating into a recession predicted to be worse than the one in 2008.